Titanfall 2: Single-player

 While designing the game's single-player, one of the team's goals was to keep the energy present in Titanfall's multiplayer mode.
-The team wanted to make the campaign more creative instead of simply having robots in it.
-Both the unique traits of pilots and Titans had to be used and expanded upon.
-Therefore, the team decided to create both intricate environments for pilots' transversal and large open space for titan combat, instead of making it a corridor shooter.
+The team wanted to make the campaign creative, utilizing the unique traits of both the pilots and the Titans.
+Therefore, the team created both intricate environments for pilots' transversal and large open space for titan combat, instead of making it a corridor shooter.
 According to gameplay designer Mohammed Alavi, this gave players greater control and freedom over the character's movement.
 The team focused a great deal on platforming designed to further expand the use of the pilot movement sets.
 Many team members created action blocks dedicated to platforming, including ideas such as having players solve puzzles to find a new surface to wall-run on, and Titan being able to throw the pilot, so they could travel over long distances.
-The concept of Titan throwing pilots was ultimately discarded from the gameplay and became part of a cinematic cutscene because the team had trouble implementing it due to its lack of interactivity.
+The concept of Titan throwing pilots was ultimately discarded from the gameplay and became part of a cinematic cutscene.
 The game also features a variety of puzzles inspired by BioShock and Half-Life, where players maintain "a certain level of speed" while solving puzzles.
 There are also puzzles which change the game's pace and require players to stop to think of a solution.

-X2s Nightcrawler and the documentary series Life After People inspired the most acclaimed level, "Effect and Cause", initially an action block created by designer Jake Keating involving time travel.
-He had the idea before the development of Titanfall.
-He experimented with it with one of Titanfalls multiplayer maps.
-The action block was warmly welcomed by the entire development team, with some feeling that it had the potential to be the main feature through the entire game rather than being confined to one level.
-However, Keating insisted on limiting its use to one level so that the mechanic would not become boring for players.
-To make the level, the team created two building computer models with one on top of the other.
-As the player switches timelines, they are teleported from one building to the other.
-Fukuda added it was the landmark level the team was looking for and it did not need demanding technology.
-However, the added level created more work for the team since the two buildings, each with different features and characteristics, needed to be built twice.

 The game's single-player starts with simple missions before gradually introducing players to more complicated situations which demand more skills and precision.
 The game story also supplements this, as Cooper transforms from a normal Frontier grunt to a skillful pilot at the end.
 The campaign was created as a stepping stone for inexperienced players by providing a more "relaxing" environment that teaches players' the basic gameplay mechanics, training them before they join multiplayer matches.
+The team intended making the game similar to the Half-Life series, where a mystery takes center stage in the story, hooking players to continue exploring it and completing the campaign.
+Portal also influenced the game's design.